 If the broker doesn’t act as recommended by his profession, his liability may be incurred in respect to the client.
 The customer must demonstrate that the broker did not behave in the exercise of its functions like a cautious and diligent broker.
 The court will assess the fault by relying on the facts of the dispute.

-The sale of a building is long and sometimes a complex process that requires the presence of a notary who can guide and assist the parties throughout the process.
+The sale of a building is a long and complex process that requires the presence of a notary who can guide and assist the parties throughout the process.

 The notary has the duty to act impartially and to advise all parties to the deed of sale.
 He has an obligation of means which requires of him diligence and caution in the exercise of his profession.

-At the time of sale, the notary has, for example, the obligation to conduct a proper security examination, in other words, to ensure that there are no irregularities likely to harm the parties, the sale or the purchase of the building and also to use as required the sums in trust received from customers.
-Thus, the non-fulfillment of its obligations, may engaged his liability if the client proves that the notary has committed a fault in the exercise of his mandate.
+At the time of sale, the notary has the obligation to conduct a proper security examination to ensure that there are no irregularities likely to harm the parties.
+Thus, the non-fulfillment of an obligation from a notary, may engage his liability if the client proves that he has committed a fault in the exercise of his mandate.

 Medicine is a constant field of research and is still in development.
 Doctors use their skills every day and are in a race for knowledge in order to eradicate all kinds of diseases.
 This profession does not oblige them to fulfill an obligation of result but is rather an obligation of means which requires very great care and diligence.
-In other words, they must use all possible means to establish the good diagnosis and, if possible, to achieve healing.
+In other words, they must use all possible means to establish a proper diagnosis and, if possible, to heal the patient.

 When a physician commits a fault in the practice of his profession, or has been negligent, the patient during his lifetime, or the heirs in case of death, must prove that the fault has caused harm or is harmful to the patient.